deadlyvipers/dojo_rules/introduction.md

 *My major is math and computer science, and this is my senior year *I love coding.
 *I know java, c++, and python and I am always ready to learn a lot more.
-*Git,Ruby, and javascript are my deadly skills.
+*Git,Ruby,killing history using git rebase, and javascript are my deadly skills.